isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 A measure can be no more valid than it is reliable.

-# Chapter 6: Generalizability Theory
+# Chapter 6 Abstract "Generalizability Theory":

 Generalizability theory is an alternative measurement theory to classical test theory that does not treat all measurement differences across time, rater, or situation as "error" but rather as a phenomenon of interest.
 G-theory examines the extent to which scores are consistent across a specific set of conditions.